pytorch/pytorch.github.io/_posts/2023-11-16-accelerating-generative-ai.md

 **Kernel trace**

-We can now see that in particular the memory efficient attention kernel is taking up a large amount of computational time on the GPU:
+We can now see that in particular the memory-efficient attention kernel is taking up a large amount of computational time on the GPU:

 ![memory efficient attention kernel is taking up a large amount of computational time on the GPU](/assets/images/accelerating-generative-ai/sdpa_kernels.jpg){:style="width:100%;display: block;max-width:600px; margin-left:auto; margin-right:auto;"}